Noninvertible Kramers-Wannier duality symmetries for the discrete-time quantum Ising chain: Introduction

 \section{Introduction}

-For close to a century now, quantum integrable systems [Heisenberg models, Ising models, Potts models, Hubbard models] have played a central role in helping us understand many-body systems.
-A key feature is their exact solvability, using techniques like the coordinate Bethe ansatz \cite{bethe1931theorie} and the quantum inverse scattering method (QISM) \cite{faddeev1996algebraic,korepin1997quantum,sklyanin1982quantum,faddeev1980quantum}.
+For close to a century now, quantum integrable systems (Heisenberg models, Ising models, Potts models, Hubbard models etc.) have played a central role in helping us understand many-body systems.
+Their extensive set of conserved charges strongly constrains dynamics, influencing both the equilibrium \cite{Rigol2007,Essler2016} and the non-equilibrium \cite{calabrese2016introduction,CastroAlvaredo2016,Bertini2016} properties.
+A key feature of the integrable systems is their exact solvability, using techniques like the coordinate Bethe ansatz \cite{bethe1931theorie} and the quantum inverse scattering method (QISM) \cite{faddeev1996algebraic,Korepin1993QuantumIS,Sklyanin1982QuantumVO,faddeev1980quantum}.
 In recent times this property has been exploited to benchmark the performance of quantum computers and testing quantum simulation algorithms \cite{maruyoshi2023conserved,farreras2025simulation,chowdhury2025quantum}.
 To carry out these simulations we need to decompose the continuous time evolution into a sequence of discrete unitaries.
 One way to do this is with the so-called \textit{trotterization}\cite{lloyd1996universal,lanyon2011universal,childs2019nearly,pastori2022characterization,PhysRevX.8.011044,choi2025quantum}, based on the Suzuki-Trotter formula \cite{trotter1959product,suzuki1976generalized,suzuki1985decomposition}

 where $H_{}=H_A+H_B$ is the Hamiltonian generating the time evolution of the many-body system.
-Often, the total Hamiltonian is decomposed in such a way that each local term from a particular component of the Hamiltonian commutes with all the other local terms from the same component.
-Defining $V_{A(B)}(\Omega)=e^{-{\rm i}\Omega H_{A(B)}},$ with $\Omega ={t}/{n},$ we have the approximate time evolution and the Trotter error as
+Usually, the total Hamiltonian is decomposed in such a way that each local term from a particular component of the Hamiltonian commutes with all the other local terms from the same component.

-Clearly, for a given $t$, larger the $n$ (equivalently, smaller the $\Omega $), closer the result is to the actual evolution.
-In particular, as a limiting case, indeed we have $\lim_{n\to\infty}{\sf V}(\Omega)^n=e^{-{\rm i}Ht}$.
-We can now construct appropriate quantum circuits for $V_A$ and $V_B$ and approximate the actual time evolution using them successively.

 Such naive discretization procedures often destroy the integrals of motion of the continuous-time evolution.
 This beats the purpose of exactly solvable models in the context of quantum simulations.
 Therefore, it is essential to figure out discretization methods that preserve the integrable structure.
 The QISM framework helps identify certain integrable models, which remain integrable even after trotterization, i.e. the corresponding quantum circuit also comes with an extensive number of conserved quantities.
 Such a scheme was first put forward in \cite{vanicat2018integrable,ljubotina2019ballistic} for the integrable Heisenberg spin chains.
 Following this, different aspects of such integrable trotterization were studied in \cite{medenjak2020rigorous,aleiner2021bethe,giudice2022temporal,claeys2022correlations,vernier2023integrable,vernier2024strong,paletta2025integrability,Calliari_2025}.
 Notably, in \cite{maruyoshi2023conserved} the integrable trotterization of the $XXX$-Heisenberg spin chain has been implemented on real quantum hardware, and the decay of conserved charges under Trotter error and noise has been measured.
 These works show that integrable trotterization is a robust way to benchmark quantum simulators.